grading-accuracy-study/GradingAccuracy/README.md

                            rubric_matching_list)
 ```

--   where `rubric_matching_list` is an R list with two vector of corresponding rubric items
+-   where `rubric_matching_list` is an R list with two vector of corresponding rubric items from each evaluation